Event Scheduling Policies

 The Department of Events Management has the authority to deny an event if the event will create an unreasonable conflict for a previously scheduled event, or if the ability to provide the necessary service support to facilitate successful events will be compromised.

-The Department of Events Management will mediate and seek to resolve potential conflicts and, when necessary, the Vice President for Administration will make the final decision.
+The Department of Events Management will mediate and seek to resolve potential conflicts and, when necessary, the Vice President for Planning and Assessment will make the final decision.

 Approval of funding, mailing of invitations, dissemination of marketing materials, etc. are not driving factors of events scheduling.If the appropriate venue is not available and cannot be made available, the event will be required to be held at an alternative time or not at all.